Compass Image

 Leadership

-Adrienne A. Harris was nominated to lead the New York State Department of Financial Services (DFS) by Governor Kathy Hochul in August, 2021 and confirmed by the New York State Senate on January 25, 2022.
+Superintendent Adrienne A. Harris was nominated to lead the New York State Department of Financial Services by Governor Kathy Hochul in August 2021 and confirmed by the New York State Senate on January 25, 2022.

-Following her time at the Treasury Department, Superintendent Harris joined The White House, where she was appointed as Special Assistant to the President for Economic Policy, as part of the National Economic Council.
-In this role, she managed the financial services portfolio, which included developing and executing strategies for financial reform and the implementation of Dodd-Frank, consumer protections for the American public, cybersecurity and housing finance reform priorities.
+Following her time at the Treasury Department, Superintendent Harris joined The White House, where she was appointed as Special Assistant to the President for Economic Policy as part of the National Economic Council.
+In this role, she managed the financial services portfolio, which included developing and executing strategies for financial reform and the implementation of the Dodd–Frank Wall Street Reform and Consumer Protection Act, as well as consumer protections for the American public, cybersecurity, and housing finance reform priorities.

 Our Mission